intel/llvm/clang/docs/DPCPPToolsRFC.md

 This RFC is intended to discuss proposed changes to compilation flow for offloading SYCL kernels specifically to SPIR-based targets.
 Most of the changes will be made in the `clang-linker-wrapper` tool.
-To be posted to the Clang Frontend category.

 ## Introduction